onejeuu/stalcraft-api/docs/source/guides/client.rst

 | Use ``sort`` and ``order`` parameters to control listing order.
 | The ``limit`` parameter caps results per request (max ``200``).

+.. admonition:: Where to Find Item IDs
+  :class: tip

+  API uses internal identifiers (like ``"zyv9"``) instead of item names.

+  For production use, the library provides ``DatabaseLookup``, a built-in system that syncs item names to IDs automatically.
+  See :doc:`Database Guide <database>` for setup and usage.

+  For testing or custom solutions reference to `official Stalcraft Database <https://github.com/EXBO-Studio/stalcraft-database>`_.

 .. code-block:: python
   :caption: Auction Methods Usage